Creating the Perfect Home: Oscar Fish Keeping Made Easy

 Bristlenose plecos may be quite appropriate in a tank with oscars.
 It was noticed that if kept together, they grow larger than with other tank mates.
 There is no need to feed bristlenose plecos with some special food in this case since oscars eat messily and quite a lot of leftovers fall on the tank bottom.

-Yet, it is better to have a species tank and keep just a couple of oscars in it.
+Yet, it is better to have a species tank and keep just a couple of fishes in it.

 Gender differences: male vs female

-4. Breeding Tube: Mature male Oscars may develop a small, pointed tube-like structure, called a breeding tube or genital papilla, located just in front of their anal fin.
+Mature male may develop a small, pointed tube-like structure called a breeding tube or genital papilla, located just in front of their anal fin.
 This tube is used for transferring sperm during the breeding process.
-However, this characteristic is only visible in mature males and may not be present at all times.
+Note that this characteristic is only visible in mature males and may not be present at all times.

 Breeding